The Institute for Humane Studies is interested in supporting its community of scholars as needs arise in response to the current global health crisis.

 Application and Deadline

-The next application deadline is March 1, 2020, and IHS is currently accepting applications for summer and fall 2020 projects.
 Applicants will be notified of their application status within four weeks of the deadline.
-Applications submitted after 11:59 pm EST on March 1, 2019, will be considered in the subsequent review period.
-Applications for IHS Discourse Initiative Research Awards are reviewed biannually.
+Applications submitted after 11:59 pm EST on the night of each deadline, will be considered in the subsequent review period.

 Unsuccessful candidates still seeking funding are encouraged to apply to our other funding opportunities.